biigle/core/DEVELOPING.md

 docker pull ghcr.io/biigle/worker:latest
 ```

+Now perform these steps:

-Build the Docker images and start the application with `docker-compose up`.
-The first time may take a while.
+1. Build the Docker images with `docker-compose build`.
+This may take a while.

+2. Run `docker-compose exec app php artisan queue:table` to create the database table for the job queue.

+3. Start the application with `docker-compose up`.
 The BIIGLE application is now running at `http://localhost:8000`.
-Stop the containers with `docker-compose stop`.
-Destroy them with `docker-compose down`.
+You can stop the containers with `docker-compose stop` or destroy them with `docker-compose down`.
 To delete the development database as well, run `docker volume prune` after the containers were destroyed.

 ### 3. Initialize the application